rhaeckl/rhaeckl.github.io1/slides.md

 ### What TDD is <span style="color:red">NOT</span>
-TDD is not about testing!
+TDD is not about testing!<!-- .element: class="fragment" data-fragment-index="1" -->

-TDD is not a tool to make your code waterproof!
+TDD is not a tool to make your code waterproof!<!-- .element: class="fragment" data-fragment-index="2" -->

-TDD doesn't prevent you from making errors!
+TDD doesn't prevent you from making errors!<!-- .element: class="fragment" data-fragment-index="3" -->